anferico/clickbait-commit-messages/README.md

 Make your commit messages extremely catchy.

+## Prerequisites
+Get yourself a Hugging Face access token if you haven't got one already.
+To do so, go to [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) and create a new token.

 ## How to use
 This tool is meant to be used in conjunction with [pre-commit](https://pre-commit.com/).
 In order to use it, you should:
 1. Install `clickbait-commit-messages`: `pip install clickbait-commit-messages`